 - The Dragon: Bruce Green, the obnoxious gym manager with the extra-thick glasses he can't see without (though he can barely see with them).
 Becomes The Starscream when he tires of Chillis putting him down and decides to attempt a doublecross.

 - Jerkass: Jana.
-A less likable love interest you'll be hard-put to find.
+A less likable love interest you'll be hard-put to find, especially since she's partially responsible for Phil losing his driver's license and initial job.

-- What Happened to the Mouse?: In the opening scene, "Daddy-O" is in his truck getting harrassed on the road by the blond bombshell "heroine" (and future love interest).
+- What Happened to the Mouse?: In the opening scene, "Daddy-O" is in his truck getting harassed on the road by the blond bombshell "heroine" (and future love interest).
 With him is a cute little pooch.
 However, after this scene, the dog's never seen, mentioned or heard from again.
+Also, he picks up the pizza waitress but we never see her again.